 Alternative research methods have their uses, concentrating on anthropological and sociological aspects using for example; intuition or somatic perception.
 These ideas may well help us understand patients’ beliefs about health, illness and the body, but they cannot inform us which treatment is the most effective for a given condition.
 The most conclusive evidence available proves that a modality such as ‘spiritual healing’ works as a placebo response.
 A placebo response essentially is fine and can be powerful, however, all treatments conventional or unconventional possess some form of a placebo affect.
 It is surely logical to suggest that having a treatment that possesses a physiological effect would be more beneficial than relying solely on a placebo.
 Forgive me if I appear to be stating the obvious here.

 Science is continually under attack and closely regulated by identarians, but they rarely claim that targeted studies are poorly conceived or that the results are questionable.
 The objections are mainly concerned with the subject matter studied or the identity of the people performing the research.
 One such contentious area is the ‘Greater Male Variability Hypothesis’.
-In simple terms, this suggests that more men occupy the outer reaches on either end of a distribution ‘bell curve’ than women.
+In simple terms, this suggests that more men occupy the outer reaches of intellect on either end of a distribution ‘bell curve’ than women.
 Darwin observed these traits in many species throughout the animal kingdom, with reasonably consistent evidence being reported in species as diverse as; wasps, orangutans and humans.
 As a basic observation, there are significant differences in the number of men compared to women in; Nobel laureates, music composers and chess champions, but on the flip side, men make up the majority of homeless people, suicide victims and prison inmates.

 Theodore Hill, Emeritus Professor of Mathematics at Georgia Tech University sought to discover why this variability occurs.
 His paper was written with Sergei Tabachnikoff, Professor of Mathematics at Penn State University and was due to be published early 2018 in the Mathematical Intelligencer.
 Margaret Wikler, the editor, was untroubled by this potential controversial topic and proceeded to give it her blessing.
 However, almost immediately after posting a preprint on their website, the duo encountered the Women in Mathematics group (WIM), who warned them that this paper could be damaging to aspiring young women.
 All efforts by Professor Hill to discuss the content with WIM were ignored.